shahlahassan123/metcs665-assignment3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+It is very flexible as if we want to add a new customer segment - 'Old Customers'.
+We can easily add a New Customer Segment  by creating Old.java for creating email template and OldCustomer.java for creating its object.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+It is easy.
+EmailGeneration Class has a factory method creating different objects on runtime

 - Describe how you have avoided duplicated code and why it is important.

+Duplication is not there as each customer segment has different email template though they have the same variable

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+Factory Design Pattern is used as same email variable with different values is needed for different customers created on run-time

 # Maven Commands